Author Archives: Geoffrey Nathan, Esq

 Phishing is a crime in which a perpetrator sends a form of communication (usually email) to someone else because they want the recipient to inadvertently reveal personal information.
 The fraudulent nature of a phishing message is cleverly disguised, as they look as if the communication is official.
 In the message, the recipient is requested to… Read More »

-Those who have sexual relations with somebody who has not yet reached the ‘age of consent’ are considered to have performed the crime of statutory rape.
-Depending on the state in which they live, different charges can be brought against them.
-Different states also call statutory rape by different names, including ‘sexual intercourse with a… Read More »
+Statutory rape involves sexual relations with someone who has not yet reached the age of consent.
+Depending on the state, different charges can be brought against the accused.
+Different states also refer to statutory rape by various names, such as “sexual intercourse with a minor.”
+This crime is controversial, and many people—both those protected by… Read More »

 Stalking is a criminal act that involves harassing and repeatedly following someone else.
 A series of actions have to be identified before something is classed as a crime, however.
 For instance, it is not a criminal act to wait outside someone’s place of work, to write love letters, or to send flowers.
 However, when this… Read More »